GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 ==== Horizon
 <sec:active_ssl:results:horizon>

+The #acr("ASSL") task, as defined in this work, requires the agent to provide an estimate of the sources' locations after a fixed number of $H$ steps.
+The proposed method shows promising performance when $H=8$ consecutive maps can be combined and analyzed.
+To further explore the informative content of each step, we perform an ablation study on the horizon parameter.
+The base dataset gathers trajectories of $H_0=8$ steps and is the only one used in this experiment.
+To train or evaluate our method on a shorter horizon $H'$, we ignore the first $H-H'$ steps.
+Like so, the final frame remains the same across all the experiments.

 #include "tables/horizon.typ"

+@table:active_ssl:results:horizon shows the final performance of the pipeline for different horizons.
+The neural network #psi-dnn is retrained from scratch for each horizon to get the best possible performance.
+As anticipated, the highest detection scores are achieved when using all the 8 steps.
+Besides granting better absolute performance, the neural network demonstrates a greater robustness to lower horizons.
+The performance drop shows to be less pronounced than when using the averaging approach.

 ==== Visual encoding

 The choice to model the 2D localization problem with heatmaps involves exploring hyperparameters related to this visual encoding.
 As #doa maps are generated from the projection of #doa spectra, we are free to define the output domain without prior constraints.
-Two parameters influence the synthetised maps: the #fov $L$ and the pixel resolution $p$.
+Two parameters influence the synthesised maps: the #fov $L$ and the pixel resolution $p$.

 *Field of View.*
 The #fov ($L$) determines how wide is the range covered by the egocentric map.
 The latter is a $L times L$ square centered around the robot agent.

 Its value must be chosen diligently as it bounds the information available once the shifting and aggregation have occurred at the final position.
-One has to consider the maximum distance $d_"max"$ travelled by the robot at each step and the horizon $H$.
+One has to consider the maximum distance $d_"max"$ traveled by the robot at each step and the horizon $H$.
 If the characteristic value $H times d_"max"$ significantly overpasses $L/2$, information from the oldest steps might be at least partly out of scope and thus useless.
-In practice, there are no strong reason to keep $L$ small and choosing it greater than the dimensions of the room ensures to capture most available knowledge in the shifted maps $tilde(M)_t'$.
+In practice, there is no strong reason to keep $L$ small, and choosing it greater than the dimensions of the room ensures capturing most of available knowledge in the shifted maps $tilde(M)_t'$.
 In order to quantify the impact of this parameter, the neural network is trained on various #fov ranging from 2 to 16 meters.
 Results are summarized in @table:active_ssl:results:fov and overall confirm the aforementioned expectation.
 Performance indeed suffers from a reduction of the #fov.